JoaoESmoreira/RP-Project/README.md

 1. Data Exploration: Conduct exploratory data analysis (EDA) to understand the distribution of features, identify patterns, and visualize relationships between variables.
 2. Data Preprocessing: Perform data cleaning, handle missing values, encode categorical variables, and scale numerical features.
 3. Feature Selection and Reduction: Employ various techniques such as univariate feature selection, principal component analysis (PCA), and correlation analysis to select and reduce the dimensionality of features.
-4. Model Building: Experiment with different classification algorithms including Logistic Regression, Decision Trees, Random Forests, Support Vector Machines (SVM), k-Nearest Neighbors (k-NN), Naive Bayes, and Neural Networks.
+4. Model Building: Experiment with different classification algorithms including Logistic Regression, Decision Trees, Random Forests, Support Vector Machines (SVM), k-Nearest Neighbors (k-NN) and Naive Bayes.
-5. Model Evaluation: Evaluate the performance of each model using appropriate evaluation metrics such as accuracy, precision, recall, F1-score, and area under the ROC curve.
+5. Model Evaluation: Evaluate the performance of each model using appropriate evaluation metrics such as accuracy, precision, recall and area under the ROC curve.

 ## Requirements
 - Python 3.x